eliasu/stegreif_25/content/collections/termine/en/improphonie-im-nikolaisaal.md

     content:
       -
         type: text
-        text: 'Unlike most Stegreif programs, #improphonie does not refer to an existing symphonic work that is recomposed, but is based '
+        text: 'Unlike most Stegreif programs, improphonie does not refer to an existing symphonic work that is recomposed, but is based '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'exclusively on improvisational concepts'